Per state law all milk purchases must be picked up on

 smaller fat globules.
 Many people who are unable to drink other milks are able to enjoy goats milk.
 Goat milk is also naturally homogenized, which is why you see no thick cream line such as with raw cow milk.

 Of course there are risks- but there is risk in everything.
-Please do your own research on raw milk, everyone should make an informed decision!
+Please do your own research on raw milk, everyone should make an informed decision.

 The following is an excerpt from an OSU Oklahoma Cooperative Extension Service report referencing the qualities of goat milk versus cow milk.